Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/02-Intro-to-NGS-data-analysis-II.md

 * **Zoom bar** - Zoom in and out of the currently shown region

-* **Schematic of currently loaded chromosome or contig** - Red box indicates location of the region you are currently viewing.
+* **Schematic of currently loaded chromosome or contig** - A red box indicates location of the region you are currently viewing.
 Full width of current region is shown below, with a scale bar indicating specific coordinates.
 Both can be used to navigate directly.

 * **Gene track** - Shows gene included in currently loaded annotation (Refseq genes in example).
 Right click track for additional formatting options.
 Features included in annotation are indicated by thickness (introns, exons, UTRs).
 Gene orientation is shown with arrows pointing right for FWD/+, left for REV/- strand.